aulorbe/Skin-Segmentation-Logit-Regression/README.md

 - Precision is number of true positives over the total number of predicted positives.
 - An f-1 Score is essentially a single number that takes into account both precision and recall to give interpreters a quick idea of model performance (kind of like the balance between the two).

 Depending on the task at hand, I might want to prioritize increasing my model's precision over its recall (or vice versa).
-If my model were to be used for determining whether there were people on the ground before a bomb strike, I would very likely want to prioritize precision – it would be better to be very, very sure there are no people and risk missing an inanimate object by a few feet than vice versa.
+If my model were to be used for determining whether there were people on the ground before a bomb strike, I would very likely want to prioritize precision – it would be better to be very, very sure there were no people and risk missing an inanimate target by a few feet than vice versa.

 (You can also see from the "Classification Report" above that our metrics are higher on our no-skin pixels, but that our priority lies with identifying pixels containing people's faces.)